gmalivenko/pytorch2keras/README.md

 # model.load_state_dict(torch.load(path_to_weights.pth))
 ```

-The next step - create a dummy variable with correct shapes:
+The next step - create a dummy variable with correct shape:

 ```
 input_np = np.random.uniform(0, 1, (1, 10, 32, 32))
 input_var = Variable(torch.FloatTensor(input_np))
 ```

-We're using dummy-variable in order to trace the model.
+We use the dummy-variable to trace the model (with jit.trace):

 ```
 from converter import pytorch_to_keras